ichilton/chef_chruby_install/README.md

 # Requirements

-There is a single dependency of the build_essential cookbook (https://github.com/opscode-cookbooks/build-essential).
+There is a single dependency - the build_essential cookbook (https://github.com/opscode-cookbooks/build-essential).

 It also ensures git is installed from the distribution packages.